 Villa Fenicia is a splendid and luminous two-story villa situated in a quiet location, at a short distance from the famous Piazzetta of Capri.
 It sleeps six people.
 From Villa Fenicia you will enjoy an enchanting view of the sea and of the surrounding countryside.
 Villa Fenicia is 200 square meters (2150 square feet).
-It features a spacious private terrace with a view of the sea, a private garden, air conditioning (please read description below to check in which rooms the units are installed), winter heating and broadband Internet access through Ethernet LAN.
+It features a spacious private terrace with a view of the sea, a private garden, air conditioning (please read description below to check in which rooms the units are installed), winter heating and WI-FI Internet access.

 You will not need a car to stay at Villa Fenicia (and nonresident's cars are generally not allowed).